 5) HARD SEAWALL NOT BEST PRACTICE: A hard seawall against the river is not considered a best practice in parks around the world.
 Resilient, floodable coastlines can absorb storm surges.
 A seawall can abut the FDR Drive to provide protection to the neighborhood.
 (See States shift from Seawalls to Living Shorelines)

 6) CARS MORE IMPORTANT THAN THE COMMUNITY: One big reason the city changed the plan was to keep from having to close a lane of traffic on the FDR Drive to build flood walls along the highway.
-This has not been an impediment during other projects like Rockefeller University and the Hospital for Special Surgery further north on FDR Drive.
-Lanes were closed.
+This has not been an impediment during other projects.
+When Rockefeller University and the Hospital for Special Surgery further north on FDR Drive put up buildings over the FDR, lanes were closed.

 Comptroller Stringer has suggested eliminating cars totally during reconstruction of the BQE.
 They have also appointed a panel of experts to take a look at that entire project.
 (Update Aug.
 2021–The city is reducing lanes on the BQE so promenade will survive and reconstruction can be put off.)
 We are still waiting for a serious look at decking over FDR as a means of providing needed protection, reducing pollution and expanding the park.
 The highway has three northbound lanes through the neighborhood, which merge to two lanes just north of our neighborhood.
 If construction closes a lane, they can just merge a mile or so sooner.
 It will have little effect on traffic.
 Even if it did, community should be more important than traffic.